AcaAac/Pendubot-Control/README.md

 # Advanced Control Labs

 This repository contains two lab assignments for the Advanced Control course.
-Each lab folder includes the problem sheet, the submitted code, and the report.
+Each lab folder includes the problem sheet, the submitted report, and a scrapped robust control approach.
+The code for these experiments was developed on a different machine.

 ## Table of Contents